| Should we check if he's really deaf? | Проверим, глухой ли он на самом деле. |

 | Although up to fifty percent of deafness has genetic causes, fewer than five percent of deaf people have a deaf parent, so Deaf communities are unusual among cultural groups in that most members do not acquire their cultural identities from parents. | Хотя до 50 % случаев глухоты вызвано генетическими причинами, меньше пяти процентов глухих имеют глухого родителя, в результате чего культура глухих отличается от других социальных общностей тем, что большинство членов входят туда независимо от родителей. |

-| The other things they've worked on - I didn't have time to say this in my talk - is they've restored functional hearing to thousands of deaf people. | Еще одна разработка науки, о которой я не успел упомянуть в своей речи - это возможность восстановить слух тысячам людей, страдающих от глухоты. |
+| And it accelerates the amount and level of the other things they've worked on - I didn't have time to say this in my talk - is they've restored functional hearing to thousands of deaf people. | Еще одна разработка науки, о которой я не успел упомянуть в своей речи - это возможность восстановить слух тысячам людей, страдающих от глухоты. |

 | His autobiography, Longshot: The Adventures of a Deaf Fundamentalist Mormon Kid and His Journey to the NBA, was published by Harper Collins. | Автор автобиографии «Longshot: The Adventures of a Deaf Fundamentalist Mormon Kid and His Journey to the NBA» («Дальний бросок: приключения глухого мормонского мальчика и его путешествие в НБА»), опубликованной издательством Harper Collins. |